 Thankfully, there are a number of ways to hold stock in the sector.

 Note: All the information given below is purely informative.
 Any stocks mentioned are not recommendations, but only a starting point for your own research.
-If you’d like to see actual commodity recommendations, check out our premium investment advisory, Gold & Commodity Stocks Trader.

 That said, let’s look at some basic principles that every mining investor should keep in mind.